 Namely natural transformations, in turn, support the concept of adjunctions between categories, and this is where category theory becomes a theory: Adjunctions and their many equivalent incarnations such as (Kan extensions, (co)limits, (co)terminality and notably) monads (for which see Lit.
 1.17) are the fundamental mathematical phenomena where category theory provides its non-trivial theorems.
 (Curiously, adjunctions are arguably the formalization of dualities, hence it is not misleading to say that category theory is really the theory of duality.
-In fact, [EM45] motivate their introduction of category theory with the example of dualizable objects, see (133)).
+In fact, [EM45] motivate their introduction of category theory with the example of dualizable objects, see (134)).

 Literature 1.16 (Functional programming languages).
 In programming, it is a familiar idea (expanded on in Lit.
-1.4) that every datum d be of some specified data type D, denoted "d: D".
-This being so, then a program which, when run on input data of type D{in} (is guaranteed to halt and then) produces data of type D{out} is thus a function of the collection of D{in} -data with values in the collection of D{out} -data - and we may postpone detailing what particular kind of function we might mean (for instance: linear functions for quantum programs) by speaking of just an arrow (morphism) in the relevant category of data types:
+1.4) that every datum d be of some specified data type D, denoted "d:D".
+This being so, then a program which, when run on input data of type D{in} (is guaranteed to halt and then) produces data of type D{out} is thus a function on the collection of D{in} -data with values in the collection of D{out} -data - and we may postpone detailing what particular kind of function we might mean (for instance: linear functions for quantum programs) by speaking of just an arrow (morphism) in the relevant category of data types:

-Programming syntax Programming syntax Categorical semantics $d:D{\mathrm{in}}$ F $f(d): D{\text{out}}$ D {in} - f $\longrightarrow D{\mathrm{out}}$ input data type program output data type domain object morphism codomain object classical languages may be in the category of sets, where elementary programs are interpreted as logic gates quantum languages may be in the category of C-vector spaces, where elementary programs are interpreted as quantum gates
+Programming syntax Categorical semantics

+$$d: D{\text{in}} \vdash f(d): D{\text{out}}$$ $D{\text{in}} \xrightarrow{f} D{\text{out}}$ input data type output data domain object domain object codomain object classical languages may be in the category of sets, where elementary programs are interpreted as logic gates quantum languages may be in the category of C-vector spaces, where elementary programs are interpreted as quantum gates